Ada Bojana

 The island is created by a river delta of the Bojana River.
-It is located on the southernmost tip of Montenegro, with the Bojana river separating it from Pulaj and Velipojë in the Albanian territory.
+It is located on the southernmost tip of Montenegro, with the Bojana River separating it from Pulaj and Velipojë in the Albanian territory.

-The island is of triangular shape, bordered from two sides by the Bojana river and by the Adriatic Sea from the southwest.
+The island is of triangular shape, bordered from two sides by the Bojana River and by the Adriatic Sea from the southwest.
 It has an area of 4.8 square km.
+It is a popular place for nude tourists.
+Although in the Mediterranean region, Ada's dominant climate is subtropical.